OSHA Unveils New Tools for Tracking and Reporting Workplace Injuries

 OSHA Recordkeeping Online Course

-For employers and safety professionals looking to deepen their understanding of OSHA’s recordkeeping requirements, NASP offers an OSHA Recordkeeping online course.
+For employers and safety professionals looking to deepen their understanding of OSHA’s recordkeeping requirements, NASP offers an OSHA Recordkeeping Specialist (ORS) online course.
 This course provides a comprehensive overview of OSHA’s recordkeeping rules, including the process for reporting severe injuries and illnesses.
 It covers details on maintaining records, electronic submissions, and how to avoid common compliance pitfalls.
-For more information, visit NASP OSHA Recordkeeping Online Course.
+For more information, click on the button below.

 Related Posts